 Current Year Property Taxes - Tax revenue on real and personal property.
 The amount required each year is determined by taking the difference between projected expenditures, less the total of all other revenues and appropriated fund balance.
 The tax rate is then determined by taking this amount, and dividing it by the amount per penny the tax base supports.
-The ad valorem rate for FY22 is adopted at 67.78 cents per \$100 valuation.
+The ad valorem rate for FY22 is recommended at 68.88 cents per \$100 valuation, which is the revenue neutral rate, plus 2.6 cents as part of the planned increase related to the 2016 bond referendum.
 One penny equivalent for FY22 is \$4,227,725.